-When a spouse is self-employed or owns a company, it may be necessary to retain the services of a forensic accountant to assist in determining their actual earnings.
-A spouse may chose to continue to operate his or her own business, but not at the expense of the children or the other spouse.
-For example, if a salaried individual with the skills of that spouse would earn $120,000 and they earn less than that amount operating his/her own business, continuing may not be permitted, particularly where there are children.
+When a spouse is self-employed or owns a company, it may be necessary to retain the services of a forensic accountant and/or a vocational expert to assist in determining their actual earnings and earning potential.
+A spouse may choose to continue to operate his or her own business, but not at the expense of the children or the other spouse.
+For example, if a salaried individual with the skills of that spouse would earn $120,000 but they earn less than that amount while operating their own business, continuing the business may not be permitted, particularly where there are children who need support.

-In addition, if a spouse receives income-producing assets in a property division during a dissolution action, the court can also consider the income from these assets.
-A spouse cannot invest his or her assets in non-income producing items, with the possible exception of purchasing a replacement residence.
+In addition, if a spouse receives income-producing assets in a property division during a dissolution action, the court can consider the income from these assets.
+A spouse cannot invest his or her assets in non-income-producing items, with the possible exception of purchasing a replacement residence.

 The income tax consequences of spousal support affect the net amount received by the supported spouse.
 Spousal support is usually taxable as income to the recipient, and is deductible to the payer.
 Nontaxable spousal support can occur in negotiated settlements.